JamesTsay-12/blog-site/_posts/2025-08-18-Molecular-Diagnostics-Status-CRC.md

 ***

+Of course.
+Here is an edited version that incorporates the current challenge of positive predictive value (PPV) and provides a perspective on future improvements.

+***

-# Closing Thoughts: The Future of Early Cancer Screening
+# Closing Thoughts (Revised): The Future and Hurdles of Early Cancer Screening

 When I look across the landscape of molecular diagnostics in colon cancer, the piece that excites me the most — and that I believe could have the greatest impact — is *true early screening*.
 Right now, most of our molecular tools are applied at diagnosis or afterward: we test tumors for biomarkers to guide therapy, and we use ctDNA to track recurrence risk once the cancer has already declared itself.

 The problem is that by the time minimal residual disease (MRD) monitoring lights up, the biology has often outrun us.
 Detecting that a tumor is likely to recur doesn’t always give patients and doctors enough time or options to meaningfully change the outcome.
 MRD is a powerful prognostic tool, but it’s still fundamentally reactive.

 Early detection, on the other hand, has the potential to change the story entirely.
-If we could reliably pick up cancers — or even high-risk precancerous lesions — before they progress, the benefits would be enormous: more curative surgeries, fewer toxic therapies, better survival, and ultimately fewer lives lost.
+If we could reliably pick up cancers—or even high-risk precancerous lesions—before they progress, the benefits would be enormous.
 This is why blood-based assays for colorectal cancer screening, and eventually multi-cancer early detection (MCED) tests, are so important.
-They could remove many of the barriers that keep people from getting screened today — no stool samples, no colonoscopy prep, just a simple blood draw at a routine visit.
+However, we're not there yet, and a significant hurdle stands in the way.

+---

+### ## The Challenge: The Positive Predictive Value (PPV) Problem

+The single biggest challenge for broad, population-level screening is **positive predictive value (PPV)**.
+PPV answers a critical question: "If a patient tests positive, what is the actual probability that they have cancer?"

+For MCED tests, the current PPV can be low.
+This means a significant number of positive results are **false positives**.
+This isn't just a statistical issue; it has profound real-world consequences:

+* **Patient Anxiety:** A positive result can cause immense stress and fear, even if it turns out to be a false alarm.
+* **Costly, Invasive Workups:** A positive test without a clear "tissue of origin" signal can trigger a cascade of expensive and invasive diagnostic procedures, like full-body PET-CT scans and biopsies, as doctors search for a cancer that may not exist.
+* **System Burden:** Widespread false positives could overwhelm our healthcare system with unnecessary follow-up appointments and procedures.

+Essentially, a test that cries wolf too often erodes trust and can potentially cause more harm than good through over-investigation.

+---

+### ## The Path Forward: How Screening Will Improve 🧑‍🔬

+The future of early detection hinges on solving the PPV problem.
+Fortunately, the path to improvement is clear and involves advancing on multiple fronts:

+1.  **More Sophisticated Technology:** The first generation of tests primarily looks at DNA methylation.
+Future iterations will be **multi-omic**, integrating signals from multiple biological sources.
+Imagine a test that analyzes not just ctDNA methylation, but also **proteomics** (cancer-related proteins), **fragmentomics** (patterns of DNA breakage), and other biomarkers simultaneously.
+Layering these signals with powerful **AI and machine learning algorithms** will allow us to more accurately distinguish a true cancer signal from biological noise (like inflammation or benign conditions).

+2.  **Smarter Screening Strategies:** Instead of screening the entire population, the initial rollout will likely focus on **high-risk groups** (e.g., individuals over 50, those with a family history, or smokers).
+Because cancer is more prevalent in these groups, the PPV of the test automatically increases.
+A positive result in a high-risk person is statistically more likely to be a true positive.

+3.  **Refined Clinical Pathways:** The process won't be a simple "positive test → full body scan."
+We will likely see **two-step confirmation processes**.
+An initial positive screen might trigger a second, more specific blood test or a highly targeted imaging scan based on the test's prediction for the tumor's tissue of origin.
+This avoids the "diagnostic odyssey" and focuses the search.

+---

-We’re not there yet.
-The data still needs to mature, the costs need to come down, and regulators and insurers need to be convinced.
-But if these technologies deliver on their promise, they could mark the biggest shift in cancer diagnostics we’ve seen in decades — moving us from a world of *catching cancer late* to one where we *intercept it early*.
+If these technologies deliver on their promise—by becoming more accurate, targeted, and intelligently deployed—they could still mark the biggest shift in cancer diagnostics we’ve seen in decades.
+The goal remains the same: moving us from a world of *catching cancer late* to one where we *intercept it early*.

 ---